 STEP 1: GATHER MATERIALS

-Black, acrylic fabric ink
+Black, acrylic water-based printing ink

 An ink slab: glass or plexiglass surface to prepare the ink (alternative: 8.5 X 11 inch acetate sheet from the office supply store)

 A brayer, or ink roller (from the art/craft store), or a paint brush or roller (if brayers are hard to find)

 8.5 X 11 inch drawing paper or coloured construction paper

 Different kinds of cut fabric (face cloth, handkerchief, stretch bandage, sock, etc.)

 Optional: other textured wood, paper or cardboard (egg carton, thin wood strips, mesh vegetable wrapping, etc.)

 Newspaper or other recycling paper or cardboard (to keep your work area clean)